Admissions

 Satisfactory Academic Progress

-Federal regulations require that all students who receive federal financial aid make Financial Aid Satisfactory Academic Progress (also referred to as SAP throughout this policy) toward achieving a degree.
-For financial aid purposes, progress is measured by the student’s cumulative grade point average, percentage of credit hours earned in relation to those attempted, and the length of the academic program.
-The Registrar furnishes this information to the Office of Financial Aid at the end of each semester.
+To be eligible for Title IV funds, a student must make satisfactory academic progress (SAP).
+For financial aid purposes, progress is measured by the student’s grade point average, percentage of credit hours earned in relation to those attempted, and the length of the academic program.
+The Office of Financial Aid monitors SAP (qualitative and quantitative reviews) at the end of each semester in Populi.
+The Title IV SAP policy at CCMS is as strict as the SAP policy for students enrolled in the same program of study who are not receiving Title IV funds at CCMS and adheres to the SAP regulations as outlined in the FSA Handbook, Volume 1, Chapter 1, pages 21-32.
 In order to assure that students make progress toward earning a degree both in terms of number of hours completed and cumulative GPA, CCMS employs the following financial aid satisfactory progress policy:

 Financial Aid Suspension: A student may be placed on Financial Aid Suspension for one or more of these reasons:

-- A student on Financial Aid Probation fails to meet progress standards and/or who does not fulfill the requirements in his or her academic plan is placed on Financial Aid Suspension.
+- A student on Financial Aid Probation fails to meet progress standards and/or who does not fulfill the requirements in his/her/their academic plan is placed on Financial Aid Suspension.

 - Students who receive all I, F, W, or U grades in courses attempted in ANY semester will be placed on Financial Aid Suspension.